The Best Credit Cards of 2012

 Obviously, you can redeem points for travel and dining, but you can also redeem them for cash back, gift cards, merchandise, and even experiences, such as hot-air balloon rides.
 See what I mean?
 There’s something for everyone.
 Really, this is a terrific credit card.

 Best Airline Miles Credit Card: Capital One® Venture® Rewards Credit Card

 This is one of the most popular cards out there.
 The witty “What’s in Your Wallet?” commercials have made this card a household name.
 Often, products don’t live up to the hype.
 But this really is one of those times when the card lives up to the marketing.

 It doesn’t pretend to be fancy.
-It just promises double miles and it delivers.
+It just promises unlimited double miles, every day, and it delivers.
 The rewards are simple and easy to redeem.
 There are no foreign transaction fees, and the $59 annual fee is waived for the first year.

 Best Airline-Branded Credit Card: Southwest Airlines Rapid Rewards® Plus Credit Card — Free Flight

 Any credit card with a free flight gets my attention.
 You earn 25,000 bonus points when you spend $1,000 within the first three months, which equals $400 on a “Wanna Get Away?” fare.
 Okay, that’s just plain awesome.